tanakhcc/critic/README.md

 - behaviour for lacuna and break sometimes does not work correctly (getting wrong index and splitting the field incorrectly)

 # TODOs - General
+## do proper config parsing
+## add a postgres DB in the background
+- also needed for data anyways, we want to get away from putting transcriptions directly in the FS
 ## setup oauth2 flow with our own gitlab
-### setup host entries on my machine to make this work with proper https
 ### setup server that intercepts the call to /oauth/redirect
 - we should get an authorization-code from that
 ### trade for token
-### now have an ephemeral table (SQLite??) that holds user session tokens (aka oauth tokens and refresh tokens) for users
+### now have an table that holds user session tokens (aka oauth tokens and refresh tokens) for users
 ### write some middleware to do this
 #### redirect to oauth if no session exists
 #### do the refresh-dance if it exists but is expired